-ERP inventory management, short for enterprise resource planning inventory management, refers to an integrated approach to business planning and operations.
-With an ERP inventory management system, businesses can manage all their finances, logistics, operations, and inventory in one place.
+ERP inventory management, short for enterprise resource planning inventory management, refers to an integrated approach to business planning and operations, in which businesses can manage all their finances, logistics, operations, and inventory in one place.

 Sounds pretty great, right?
 There’s lots of potential value in using an ERP inventory management system, but is it the right solution for your business?
 Read on to find out.

 The potential advantages of ERP inventory management are far-reaching:

 There are huge time-saving implications of using an ERP inventory management system.
 Managing operations using a centralized system not only cuts down on double-handling but also allows for automation of daily tasks.
 This translates to increase production and more accurate output in less time.

 Every business owner knows that efficiency equals cost savings.
 Rather than paying for segmented resources or systems to handle different parts of the business, ERP inventory management systems handle many working parts simultaneously, reducing overall workload and minimizing expenses.

 A growing number of businesses are using shipping providers or 3PLs to outsource their shipping and logistics requirements.
 An ERP inventory management system enables you to integrate with external partners to ensure all systems communicate with each other.
 Stock, order and shipping information is therefore synced across the entire supply chain.

 With key updates on stock, orders, and customers in a single location, ERP inventory management enables quality data collection.
 Most systems will also allow you to create and save custom inventory and sales reports to track business performance and plan for growth.